SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

   #endif
 }
 void setup() {
+  Serial.begin(115200);
   if funWithTCA1() {
-    Serial.println("ERROR: This chip cannot direct output from TCA1 to PG0:5 or PE4:7, use a newer chip to ");
+    Serial.println("ERROR: This chip cannot direct output from TCA1 to PG0:5 or PE4:7 due to silicon errata");
   } else {
     partyDown();  // defined elsewhere.
   }